Position Your Grid

 GuideGuide does a lot of automatic math for you.
 To do this, it infers what you’re trying to do based on what you have selected.
 This is called context.
-There are three different kinds of context, selection, artboard, document.
-GuideGuide select one context for its action, based on that order.
+There are many different kinds of context, depending on the application you are using GuideGuide in.

 GuideGuide will generally use the current artboard (or equivalent concept for the given app) as the default context.
 If elements are selected, they will be used instead.

 If a marquee selection exists, it will be used.
 If not, GuideGuide will use the currently focused artboard, as determined by the layers that are selected.
 If layers in multiple artboards are selected, GuideGuide will use the lowest artboard in the layer stack.
 If no artboards exist, GuideGuide will use the document.

 If a element is selected, it will be used as context.
 Guides are added to the active artboard, regardless of where they exist in the document.
 This isn’t noticeable when selecting items in a single artboard, but may cause confusion if selecting items in multiple artboards.

 If no selection exist, GuideGuide uses the active artboard.